Quality Enhancement Plan

 What can you do to support the success of the STAR program?

-Students – Check your CPCC email for your STAR intervention emails to stay up-to-date on your progress and follow up with any resources recommended for you.
+- Students: Check your Central Piedmont email for your STAR intervention emails to stay up-to-date on your progress and follow up with any resources recommended for you.